Up to $5,000 Scholarship awarded during the semester chosen to study abroad at Gonzaga's campus in Florence, Italy

 - Apply for the Gonzaga in Florence Scholarship as an incoming, first-year student (February 1st)

-- Demonstrate financial need indicated by the Free Application for Federal Student Aid (FAFSA) upon both applying to Gonzaga and the semester they choose to study abroad while attending Gonzaga.
+- Demonstrate financial need indicated by the Free Application for Federal Student Aid (FAFSA)

 - To apply online, you must complete the scholarship application during this session.
 You will not have the ability to save your work.
 To help you speed the process, you may cut and paste your essay responses from a word document.